-For a given CMMC level, the associated controls and processes, when implemented, will reduce risk against a specific set of cyber threats.
+- For a given CMMC level, the associated controls and processes, when implemented, will reduce risk against a specific set of cyber threats.
 The third-party cybersecurity assessments should result in supplier certifications ranging from 1 (lower – basic cyber hygiene) to 2 (for suppliers that access Controlled Unclassified Information (CUI)) or 3 (highest – most advanced compliance).

 - What is the Impact to Suppliers?
 Government solicitations will specify the CMMC level required for prime contractors and subcontractors at all tiers of the supply chain.
 As the CMMC program continues to mature over the next few years, eventually all suppliers to Aerojet Rocketdyne under DoD programs will require CMMC to the appropriate level to participate on DoD programs.

 Please learn about the CMMC program and be cybersecurity compliant to meet AR's expectations for its suppliers.
-AR believes the resources provided below will be helpful.

 - Department of Defense - Defense Industrial Base (DIB) Website